A Newtonian approach to the study of irreversibility in many-body systems: Center of mass dynamics and pressure field

 If we consider a system with fixed number of particles, $dM/dt=0$, we have that

-This equation tells us that the dynamics of the center of mass of the system of particles depends only on the pressure field on the surface of the container.
+This equation tells us that the dynamics of the CM of the system of particles depends only on the pressure field on the surface of the container.
 Note that this result is valid independent of the nature of the interactions between the particles of the system, as long as the number of collisions per unit time between the particles and the walls is big enough for us to define a pressure field.
+About this last point, in considering a continuous pressure field as in Eq.~(\ref{7}), whose origin lies in the many individual constraint forces that takes place whenever a gas molecule collides with the wall, we are replacing a discrete sum of all constraint force contributions by an integral over the surface of the container (See Sec.
+3.4 of Ref. \cite{goldstein}).
+This is quite reasonable in the case of a compressed gas with many constituent particles, given that there is a huge amount of collisions per unit time distributed over the wall surface.
+In this regime, fluctuations are negligible and the CM dynamics is not significantly influenced by individual collisions.